The Old Bega Hospital

 - The Old Bega Hospital and its history

-- The Reserve Trust which manages the site, including hiring and leasing
+- The Old Bega Hospital (R.180050) Reserve Land Manager which has legal responsibility to manage the site, including hiring and leasing

 - The Friends of the Old Bega Hospital, which is how you can get involved.